grant-m-s/AstronomicAL/docs/source/content/tutorials/plots.rst

 The :code:`bounds` parameter, much like :code:`smaller_axes_limits`, will reduce the x and y axes limits, however it does this much more abruptly and any data points not within the specified bounds will be removed from the plot completely.
 The bound is specified as follows :code:`[xmin,ymax,xmax,ymin]` using the *[left,top,right,bottom]* style.

-In the example above we have specified assigned :code:`bounds=[0,1,1,0]` and as you can see below if you zoom out there exists not rendered points outside this region.
+In the example above we have assigned :code:`bounds=[0,1,1,0]` and as you can see below if you zoom out there are no points rendered outside this region.

 .. image:: ../../images/fig_flags_bounded_1.png
     :width: 47%